NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Iomedae - Major Curse.md

-**Major Curse** All blades reject your wicked heart.
+All blades reject your wicked heart.

-Any weapon you wield automatically becomes broken after you Strike with it.
+Any weapon you wield automatically becomes [[Conditions/Broken|Broken]] after you Strike with it.
 This curse can't break artifacts or similarly powerful weapons.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*